natikgadzhi/respawn-io/README.md

-# respawn.io source code
+# respawn.io

 This repo contains the source code for (yet another?) iteration of [respawn.io](https://respawn.io) blog.
 That one uses Next.js and Tailwind.

-## TODO

-Aside from writing that I utterly suck at, there are a few things to clean up here.
+A few more things under the hood:

-- [ ] Posts meta-information and twitter cards.
+- Simple posts layout with meta-information (no twitter cards yet)
+- RSS feed that includes all posts.
+- MDX format support for posts, which allows me to use nice components like next/image, or embed tweets, etc.

+A few things to add when I have time:

-- [ ] Add an RSS feed.
+- [ ] Link to examples of using components in mdx.
-- [ ] Add MDX / images support.
+- [ ] Add opengraph images generator.
-- [ ] Add the About page.
+- [ ] Extract building feeds into a build step script.

+If you want to use this code for your projects, please make sure to swap out the analytics settings in `blog.config.js`.

 ## License